-Charles Robert Darwin FRS FRGS FLS (/'dq:rwIn/:^[5] DAHR-win: 12 February 1809 - 19 April 1882) was an English naturalist, geologist and biologist, [6] best known for his contributions to evolutionary biology.[1]
-His proposition that all species of life have descended from common ancestors is now widely accepted and considered a fundamental concept in science.
-[7] In a joint publication with Alfred Russel Wallace, he introduced his scientific theory that this branching pattern of evolution resulted from a process that he called natural selection, in which the struggle for existence has a similar effect to the artificial selection involved in selective breeding.
-[8] Darwin has been described as one of the most influential figures in human history, [9] and he was honoured by burial in Westminster Abbev.[10]
+Charles Robert Darwin FRS FRGS FLS FZS JP[6] (/dq:rwIn/[7] DAR-win; 12 February 1809 - 19 April 1882) was an English naturalist, geologist and biologist, [8] widely known for his contributions to evolutionary biology.
+His proposition that all species of life have descended from a common ancestor is now generally accepted and considered a fundamental concept in science.
+[9] In a joint publication with Alfred Russel Wallace, he introduced his scientific theory that this branching pattern of evolution resulted from a process he called natural selection, in which the struggle for existence has a similar effect to the artificial selection involved in selective breeding.
+[10] Darwin has been described as one of the most influential figures in human history and was honoured by burial in Westminster Abbev.
+[11][12]